edwardcallow/tesco-jargon/h.md

 Hazard analysis critical control point.
 This is a system of safety management and controls advocated by the Food Standards Agency as the most effective way for businesses to control the food chain and protect consumers.

 #### Handheld computer
 A mobile computer unit that is hand-held.
-It is used for a variety of routines in store by different departments, for example stock control and price integrity.
+Used for a variety of routines in store by different departments, for example stock control and price integrity.
 > Also known as PDA.
 > Previously known as gun.